Best Personal Support Worker Resume Example + Guide + Tips

 1. Research.

-It’s vital to take the time to learn about the company’s history, goals, values and people before the interview.
-Doing so conveys interest, passion and commitment — traits that can set you above the competition.
+Before your job interview, it’s vital to learn about the company’s history, goals, values and people.
+Doing so conveys interest, passion and commitment—traits that can set you apart from the competition.

 Some things to look for include: